pie-dao/docs/pie-protocol/updating-pie-smart-pool.md

 This command will throw an error if something is not as expected.

 Only **AFTER** these tests should the implementation be set on the actual smart pool contract.
+[See above](#setting-new-implementation) on how to do this.